cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/cluster/zookeeper.txt

 * Started by Yahoo
 * Ensemble is a group of ZooKeeper servers to use replication to achieve high availability and performance
-* Odd number of servers
+* Odd number of servers due to simple majority voting
 * Single (Standalone) installation is not for a production model
 * Leader election
 * Configuration